Skip to content

 • You’re often required to have a credit score of 740 or higher for the best rate

-• If your credit scores aren’t that high, expect a higher rate when obtaining a quote
+• If your credit scores aren’t that good, expect a higher rate when obtaining a quote

-• Beginning in May 2023 a 780 FICO score will be required for the lowest mortgage rates
+• Fannie Mae and Freddie Mac now require a 780 FICO score for the lowest mortgage rates

 If you’ve ever seen a mortgage advertisement on TV or the Internet, the lender assumes you’ve got an excellent credit score.